TEXAS SURF CONSERVANCY

-The Conservancy raises money through grant awards, private donations, and sponsorships from community events.
+The Conservancy raises money through grants, donations, and sponsorships of community events like the annual Texas Oyster Round Up & Surftoberfest.

 Oysters are an important ecological and economic resource, but oyster reefs, once dominant habitats in estuaries worldwide, have experienced greater losses than any other marine habitat.
 It is estimated that up to 90% of oyster reef habitats have been lost, compared to historic abundance.
 The dredging method used by wild oyster harvesters removes oysters as well as their shells, the critical building blocks of the reef.
 Dredged shell is rarely returned to the bay.
 Instead, this important resource often ends up in the landfill as trash.
 Sink Your Shucks™ works to solve this problem, recycling shucked oyster shells from restaurants and putting them back into local bays where they are needed most, to restore and enhance degraded reefs.